 The District is located near the Texas Gulf Coast.
-Land located in this area is susceptible to, and land within the District has experienced on several occasions in the last five years, high winds, heavy rain and flooding caused by hurricanes, tropical storms, and other tropical disturbances.
+Land and improvements thereon located in this area are susceptible to high winds, heavy rain and flooding caused by hurricanes, tropical storms, and other tropical disturbances.
+The greater Houston area, including the District, has experienced multiple storms exceeding a 0.2% probability (i.e. "500-year flood" event) since 2015.
+Several of these storms, including Hurricane Harvey, resulted in damages to District facilities or damages to residential and commercial properties in the District that comprise the District's ad valorem tax base.
 If a future weather event significantly damaged all or part of the properties comprising the tax base within the District, the assessed value of property within the District could be substantially reduced, which could result in a decrease in tax revenues and/or necessitate an increase the District's tax rate.
 Texas law allows school districts to increase property tax rates without voter approval upon the occurrence of certain disasters such as floods and upon a gubernatorial or presidential declaration of disaster.
 See "TAX RATE LIMITATIONS - Public Hearing and Voter-Approval Tax Rate."
 There can be no assurance that a casualty loss to taxable property within the District will be covered by insurance (or that property owners will even carry flood or other casualty insurance), that any insurance company will fulfill its obligation to provide insurance proceeds, or that insurance proceeds will be used to rebuild or repair any damaged improvements within the District.
 Even if insurance proceeds are available and improvements are rebuilt, there could be a lengthy period in which assessed values within the District could be adversely affected.